Excerpts from Pope Benedict's new book

-VATICAN CITY, Nov 20 (Reuters) - The Vatican on Tuesday presented “The Infancy Narratives,” the last part in Pope Benedict’s trilogy on the life of Jesus.
+VATICAN CITY (Reuters) - The Vatican on Tuesday presented “The Infancy Narratives,” the last part in Pope Benedict’s trilogy on the life of Jesus.
 The book will go on sale around the world on Wednesday with an initial print run of a million copies.

 Here are some excerpts selected by the publishers for early release.